sander76/pyconfig/readme.md

 # Providing a non existing file will raise a CfgError
 # It will return a default instance of the config class when on_error_return_default=True
 config = DummyConfig.load_config("invalid_file.json", on_error_return_default=True)

+# Using the load_config allows for loading pydantic `BaseSettings` class
+config = load_config(DummyConfig,"Json or Toml config file.")

+# SAVE A CONFIG

+from pydantic_loader import save_config

+# Your config file should have the extension .toml, .tml or .json to determine how to encode
+# the pydantic instance.
+save_config(config,"a json or toml config file")
 ```